Melissa Coates: Independent circuit (2011–2021)

-Personal life
+Personal life and death

 Coates' mother was a nurse and amateur actress and bodybuilder, and her father is a doctor.
 She was the youngest of four children, having a sister and two brothers.
-She earned a Bachelor of Science in biology from Lakehead University, to originally seeking to be a veterinarian.
+She earned a Bachelor of Science in biology from Lakehead University, originally seeking to be a veterinarian.

-In the mid-2010s, Coates began dating Sabu, as well as becoming his wrestling valet.
+In the mid-2010s, Coates began dating fellow professional wrestler Terry Brunk (best known as Sabu), as well as becoming his wrestling valet under the ring name Super Genie.

 On November 12, 2020, a GoFundMe page was created on her behalf.
-Coates was experiencing excruciating pain in her left leg from blood clots.
+Coates was experiencing excruciating pain in her left leg from the effects of COVID-19.
 She was admitted to University Medical Center in Las Vegas, where doctors observed several blood clots in her leg.
 Despite several procedures to save her leg, doctors found that the blood clots were spreading and were life-threatening.
 Thus, doctors needed to perform life-saving surgery: the amputation of her left leg above the knee.
-Due to this medical emergency, Coates incurred substantial medical expenses and was out of work for an indefinite amount of during rehabilitation.
+Due to this medical emergency, Coates incurred substantial medical expenses and was out of work for an indefinite amount of time during rehabilitation.

-Coates died in her sleep on June 23, 2021, aged 52.
+Coates died in her sleep from COVID-19 complications on June 23, 2021, aged 52.